-While the general marketplace for point and shoot cameras has fallen significantly because smartphones do such a fine job in that portable, small sensor space, an area of growth has appeared in the market of point and shoot cameras for more serious photographers.
+While the general marketplace for point and shoot cameras has fallen significantly because smartphones do such a fine job in that portable, small sensor space, an area of growth has appeared in the market, as many people are looking to buy a point and shoot camera, especially when it comes to more serious photographers.

 It falls between the tiny-sensored traditional space and the interchangeable lens space and is characterized first and foremost by the demand for a larger sensor that drives better image quality.
 A recent release in this space may be just what you are looking for so let’s quickly look at the new Fujifilm X70.

 Let me describe the most prevalent use cases for a camera like the X70 and we’ll see if this is a fit for you.

 - Size is important.
 The user of this camera wants something unobtrusive and lightweight, perhaps a camera that will fit in a balloon pocket or cargo pocket.